King Edward's School Home Old Edwardians Website

 1840

-Kt; cousin of Charles Darwin; explorer in the Sudan and South-West Africa, anthropologist and meteorologist; he established the existence of anticyclones and explained them, and laid the foundations for the science of eugenics.
+Kt, FRS; cousin of Charles Darwin; explorer in the Sudan and South-West Africa, anthropologist and meteorologist; established the existence of anticyclones and explained them; laid the foundations for the study of eugenics; responsible for important advances in the use of fingerprints for identification

 Gane, Christopher